-Market biggies such as Amul, Reliance produce on a large scale.
+Market biggies such as Amul and Reliance produce on a large scale.

-Walmarts has large scale buying & selling so it has “everyday low prices” in retail for customers.
+Walmarts have large-scale buying & selling, so it has “everyday low prices” in retail for customers.

 Related to Variable Costs

-Variable costs (VC) are costs that change with change in production.
-For example, raw material, fuel, oil, etc. Variable costs per unit decrease when a company adopts large scale production.
-As a result, the subsequent units have significantly low total variable cost (TVC).
+Variable costs (VC) are costs that change with a change in production.
+For example, raw materials, fuel, oil, etc. Variable costs per unit decrease when a company adopts large-scale production.
+As a result, the subsequent units have significantly low total variable costs (TVC).

-For example, the Firm gets the benefit from the Learning cost or Experience curve with an increase in production.
-Also due to optimum utilization of resources, wastages are minimized & hence raw material cost per unit decreases.
+For example, the firm gets the benefit from the learning curve or experience curve with an increase in production.
+Also, due to optimum utilization of resources, wastages are minimized & hence raw material cost per unit decreases.

 Types of Economies of Scale